guinslym/sp_transform_schedule/README.md

 ## todo
-1. transform to package
-2. test it
-3. Removed unused column automatically
-4. Need the same Hex color as Illustrator file
-4. Put every "standalone statement" in a function
+1. Put every "standalone statement" in a function
-5. Remove back-to-back school name on columns
+2. Removed unused column automatically
+3. test it
+4. create package and publish it to Pypi